Meet the Artist | Dance Well in conversation with Rachel Waterman

-This conversation with Rachel Waterman took place on the 21st Nov 2016, in occasion of the Dance Well workshop at Netherwood Dementia Day Centre, people living with moderate/advanced stages of dementia.
+This conversation with Rachel Waterman took place on the 21st Nov 2016, in occasion of the Dance Well workshop at Netherwood Dementia Day Centre, for people living with moderate/advanced stages of dementia.
 The workshop took place once per week for seven weeks, from the 31st Oct 2016 to the 12th Dec 2016.

 G: How did you first get involved with Akademi and the Dance Well Project?